 To help keep you up-to-date with the latest news and ideas from the industry, we have compiled the latest articles from industry leaders and corporate blogs.
 New content is pulled hourly from each blog's RSS feed.
 The article links will take you directly to the related blog.

 It’s time for our monthly roundup!
-If you’re looking for the same great articles the rest of the year, follow us on Twitter, Facebook, and Google+.
+If you’re looking for the same great articles the rest of the year, follow us on Twitter and Facebook.
 Enjoy and let us know if we missed anything important in the comment section.
-WordPress and WooCommerce Increase Sales With These Market Expansion Strategies – There are five key… Continue reading →
+WordPress and WooCommerce Harness the power of blocks with WooCommerce Bookings Availability – WooCommerce Bookings Availability… Continue reading →

 The Industry Buzz section is divided into three major sections, which is then subdivided into smaller sections.